For Investors & Transactions

 PreMetric works with investors, funds, acquirers, and transaction teams where AI is a material component of valuation, growth assumptions, diligence, portfolio performance, or capital allocation decisions.

 This is not a continuous relationship or a monitoring service.
-It is a structured, bounded review triggered by a defined capital decision — producing documented outputs that can be used by investment committees, boards, and governance bodies.
+It is a structured, bounded audit triggered by a defined capital decision — producing documented outputs that can be used by investment committees, boards, and governance bodies.